Ottawa shooting shakes Canadians' sense of security

 Media reports said the gunman had earlier shot dead a soldier at the nearby National War Memorial, though police said they could not immediately confirm that the two assaults were carried out by the same assailant.

-"You can see this (news of shootings) coming from our southern neighbor but don't really hear about this stuff happening up here in Canada," said Dustin Degenstein, 25, an auditor in Calgary, Alberta who said he was shocked to hear the news.
-"It makes you realize this can happen anywhere."
+"You can see this (news of shootings) coming from our southern neighbour but don't really hear about this stuff happening up here in Canada," said Dustin Degenstein, 25, an auditor in Calgary, Alberta who said he was shocked to hear the news.
+"It makes you realise this can happen anywhere."

 Mass shootings are relatively rare in Canada, which has stricter gun laws than the United States, though there have been a handful of incidents.